Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Core Documents Misc/One Page.md

 **Who?** Sovereign individuals, organizations, and communities who are passionate about helping one another discern and achieve local goals, while replicating and scaling global solutions, infrastructure, and learning.

 **Why us?** Because there is no “them” coming to solve our problems and save society.
 It is up to us.
+All of us.

 **What is possible if we succeed?** Meta success: All communities helping one another confront and overcome the complex of existential social, economic, political, and ecological threats stalking society.